b0rnsl1ppy/sample/README.md

-github users API using React *basic*
+github users API using React *enhanced* with tailwind css